rusito-23/BitsoChallenge/README.md

 ## Architecture

-The workspace contains different projects:

-- [BitsoShell](./BitsoShell) is the main app shell.
-- [BitsoUI](./BitsoUI) provides UI components to keep a consistent style.
-- [BitsoKit](./BitsoKit) provides the tools to build the domain layer.
-- [Features](./Features) contains the feature modules.
+Across this app, we will use:

+- **MVVM** architectural pattern
+- **Dependency Injection** through initializer
+- **Async/Await** patterns to perform background tasks

 ## Modules

+The workspace contains different modules:

+- [BitsoShell](./BitsoShell): is the main app shell.
+- [BitsoUI](./BitsoUI): provides UI components to keep a consistent style.
+- [BitsoKit](./BitsoKit): provides the tools to build the domain layer.
+- [Features](./Features): contains the feature modules.

+Each of these modules are Local Swift Packages.

+## Testing

+TBD

 <!-- Badge Links -->